scottylogan/aws-drupal/AWS_SETUP.md

 Install the AWS CLI and Elastic Beanstalk CLI from [https://aws.amazon.com/tools/]

+Be sure to copy the AWSDevTools directory (from the AWS CLI download) to ~/.local/lib

 Setup the directories to store credentials:

     % mkdir ~/.ec2 ~/.aws